Selena Gomez And The Weeknd Going Strong After Controversial Instagram

 Hollywood Life reports that Selena is excited to record some new tracks and plans to make references to her relationship with The Weeknd (real name Abel).

-A source told the magazine that “Selena is super psyched to be back in the studio again.
+A source told the magazine that, “Selena is super psyched to be back in the studio again.
 Joining The Weeknd [27] on tour really revved her up to start making new music again and she’s loving being back at work.”

 The source stressed that, while Selena is excited to be back in the studio and keen to focus on her career for a while, that does not mean things are going badly with The Weeknd.